CephalonWiki/cephalon-wiki/README.md

 3. **Test**:  Runs unit tests on a sample of article titles.

 ## Structure
-The python code for the bot can be organized into three blocks:
+The main python source code can be found in the python-bot directory.
+The sources are organized into three blocks:

 1.  **Reddit Block**:  Via the Python Reddit API, retrieves and posts comments on /r/Warframe.
 	* **RedditBot**:  A generic reddit comment bot.
 It can be used by creating a child class and overridding the should_respond(comment) and response(comment) methods.